Mick McDermott: Glentoran

+Cobh Ramblers

 After spending time as the assistant manager of the Qatar national team, McDermott was named manager of League of Ireland First Division club Cobh Ramblers on 4 December 2024.
 On 19 May 2025, he guided his side to a 2–0 win over Rockmount at Turners Cross to win the Munster Senior Cup.
-On 20 October 2025, it was announced that McDermott had departed the club, just days before the Promotion Playoffs began, having finished 2nd in the league.
+On 20 October 2025, it was announced that McDermott had departed the club, just days before the promotion play-offs began, having finished second in the league.

+Ghana national team

+Ahead of the 2026 FIFA World Cup, McDermott was hired as one of the coaching staff for the Ghana national team under newly appointed manager Carlos Queiroz.

 Personal life

-McDermott married to Karla in 1996, who was also a fellow student at University of Rhode Island and a U.S. citizen.
+McDermott married to Karla in 1996, who was a fellow student at University of Rhode Island and a U.S. citizen.
 As of 2019, the couple had two sons and two daughters.